Donate

 Without enough money to meet their basic needs throughout the year, some people are pushed to the limit to feed their families.
 This often means risking their lives to gather firewood, fodder and graze their livestock.
 This can also lead to over exploitation of natural resources, resulting in habitat degradation and fragmentation.
 This has disastrous consequences for both the local people and endangered wildlife.

-This 3-year project has four key activities
+The 3-year project had four key activities

 A group of women communtiy banking in Kenya